Join other beer lovers on San Francisco's Pier 48 for Oktoberfest by the Bay. This annual Munich tradition features German beer, food, music, and fun.

 This year, you will be entertained all weekend long by the Chico Bavarian Band and the Internationals.

 For all four sessions, you can buy either general admission tickets or VIP tickets.
 The general admission tickets include just your entrance into the event and the live music.
-The VIP tickets include a food buffet, a commemorative mug, your first beer (not unlimited all night), a private bar, guaranteed seating in a private area, and private restrooms.
+The VIP tickets include a food buffet, a commemorative mug, your first beer (not unlimited), a private bar, guaranteed seating in a private area, and private restrooms.

 The general admission tickets start at $25 per person (plus an online service fee).
 The VIP tickets are $75 per person (plus a service fee).